 Hiding vegetables in food has become quite popular; it also has become quite a highly charged topic, especially with moms.
 There are very strong opinions on both sides and I think the reason is when it comes to parenting, we all want to do right by our children.
+To sneak or not to sneak vegetables?
 It’s easy to get defensive when we feel as though others are questioning our parenting choices.

 I think its essential children know what they are eating, why it’s great for their body and where it came from.
 They are naturally full of curiosity when they are young which means it’s the perfect time to encourage them to explore fruits and vegetables!
 I think it’s important for children to know what vegetables look, feel and taste like.